gsoules/MkDocs/digital-archive/docs/relationships/kinds-of-relationships.md

 ## Item sets

-An item set is a two or more items that an archivist has chosen to group together so that when you view one item, you see the other items in the set.
+An item set is two or more items that an archivist has chosen to group together so that when you view one item, you see the other items in the set.
 If that sounds a lot like relationships, it's because item sets are actually a special kind of relationship.
 [Learn how to create an item set](/archivist/item-set/).